 The Food Intolerance Network runs campaigns of public action to improve the lives of people with food intolerance.

-- The bread preservative calcium propionate 282 is now rarely used in Australian and New Zealand bread (BUT it is used in many flat breads, muffins, bread rolls and crumpets, and vinegar used as a preservative can be an issue for some)
+- The bread preservative calcium propionate 282 also called cultured dextrose is now rarely used in Australian and New Zealand white sliced breads (BUT it is used in most wraps, flat breads, bread rolls, crumpets, muffins and many specialty breads including gluten free and some organic.
+Sorbate preservatives 200, 202 are now often used in some breads - not acceptable to us! - and as well, vinegar used as a preservative can be an issue for some)

 - Synthetic antioxidants (like BHA 320) are no longer in retail oils and spreads in Australia (BUT it is used in most catering oils, in retail oils in NZ, and in very light spreads)